awsdocs/application-auto-scaling-user-guide/doc_source/auth-and-access-control.md

 }
 ```

-To configure scheduled scaling for a scalable resource, users must have permission to use the actions in the following example policy\.
+To configure scheduled scaling for a scalable resource, users must have permissions to use the actions in the following example policy:

 ```
 {